Teaching Children About Nutrition

 Fundamentals such as the importance of eating breakfast, drinking lots of water and trying to eat a variety of colours for each meal can be gently encouraged, but the best way children learn is through fun.

-The following are some activities that embrace the concept of learning through enjoyment, creating a firm basis to build on and promoting a lifetime of great eating habits.
+Some activities that embrace the concept of learning through enjoyment, creating a firm basis to build on and promoting a lifetime of great eating habits.

 - Sing-a-song-of-food: Singing is fantastic method by which to teach important messages.
 When it comes to nutrition there’s loads to choose from, such as Hot Potato or Fruit Salad by The Wiggles.
 Dancing to foodie songs is also a great choice – get them to use their imagination as they make up dances about certain food groups, such as veggies and fruit.